jzabroski/Home/Quotes/README.md

 > Fulton's Folly

+> "De theorie dat door vaccins aangemaakte antilichamen een infectie kunnen voorkomen of genezen houdt geen stand"
+> Translation: The theory that antibodies produced by vaccines can prevent or cure an infection does not hold up
+> ~ Dr. Uldrich H. Von Andrian

 > The broader the base, the higher the peak.

 > It's now how many people know you, it's how you're known.